 - 1. Prohibition.
 Employees are prohibited from possessing or carrying a firearm while acting in the course and scope of their employment, either on or off campus property, regardless of whether the employee has a permit to carry a firearm, except as otherwise provided in this policy. - 2.
 Employee reporting responsibility.
-An employee with a reasonable basis for believing an individual is in possession of or carrying a firearm in violation of this policy has a responsibility to report the suspected act in a timely manner, unless doing so would subject the employee or others to physical harm.
+An employee with a reasonable basis for believing an individual is in possession of or carrying a firearm violating this policy is responsible for notifying the suspected act promptly unless doing so would subject the employee or others to physical harm.
 Reports should be made to the official designated in the applicable policy included in this report.
-This policy shall not prohibit prompt notification to appropriate law enforcement authorities when an immediate threat to personal safety exists.
-Employees shall not make reports of a suspected violation knowing they are false or in reckless disregard of the truth.
+This policy shall not prohibit prompt notification to appropriate law enforcement authorities when there is an immediate threat to personal safety.
+Employees shall not make reports of a suspected violation, knowing they are false or in reckless disregard of the truth.

 Students.
-Students are prohibited from possessing or carrying a firearm while on campus property, regardless of whether the student has a permit to carry a firearm, except as otherwise provided in this policy.
+Students are prohibited from possessing or carrying a firearm on campus property, regardless of whether the student has a gun permit, except as otherwise provided in this policy.

 Visitors.
-Visitors are prohibited from possessing or carrying a firearm while on system property, except as otherwise provided in this policy.
+Visitors are prohibited from possessing or carrying a firearm while on system property except as otherwise provided in this policy.